educastellano/p/README.md

 Except for the *render()* method in the view, the rest of the methods have been factored.

-P also provides an *inherit()* method to make easier to use the second parameter of the ECMAScript5 function [Object.create(proto [, propertiesObject ])](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create), which needs to be configured each property of the object we create.
+P also provides an *inherit()* method to make easier to use the second parameter of the ECMAScript5 function [Object.create(proto [, propertiesObject ])](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create), which each property of the object we create needs to be "configured".

 # Getting started